Faculty How-to Guides and Instructions

 Please find below, links to faculty training sessions and instructions on how to create videos of your presentations.

-The deadline for presentation submissions has now passed.
-Please contact ASPS Staff at email@example.com.
-Thank you again for your participation in Plastic Surgery The Meeting 2020.
+Please contact ASPS Staff at email@example.com if you have questions.
+Thank you again for your participation in Plastic Surgery The Meeting 2021.

 Helpful Tips for Presenters